sybrew/the-seo-framework/readme.txt

 	* Unused network admin methods.
 Network admin settings constants and filters are held intact for the future.
 The related changes are listed below.
 		* Method `AutoDescription_Adminpages::add_network_menu_link()`, without deprecation.
 		* Method `AutoDescription_Adminpages::network_admin()`, without deprecation.
+		* Method `AutoDescription_Adminpages::get_field_value_network()`, without deprecation.
 		* Public var `AutoDescription_Adminpages::network_pagehook`, without deprecation.
 	/
-	* TODO either $pagehook or $page_hook has to go.
-It's confusing me =/.
+	* Method `AutoDescription_Render::favicon()`, as it was unused.
+Without deprecation notice, as it was marked private.
-	* All deprecated functions that have been deprecated prior to version 2.5.0 of The SEO Framework.
-These include methods:
+	* All deprecated class methods that have been deprecated prior to version 2.5.0 of The SEO Framework.
+These class methods include:
 		* `autodescription_get_option()`
 		* `enqueue_javascript()`
 		* `enqueue_css()`